Period relations for Rankin-Selberg convolutions for $\mathrm{GL}(n)\times\mathrm{GL}(n)$: Introduction

 \section{Introduction}

 One of the central problems in number theory is the study of special values of L-functions.
-The celebrated conjecture of Deligne \cite{D} asserts the rationality of critical values of L-functions attached to pure motives.
-In \cite{B}, Blasius established the relations between Deligne's periods of certain pure motives and their Artin twists.
-He further proposed the conjecture on period relations between different critical values of L-functions.
-The main goal of this paper is to study the rationality and period relations for Rankin-Selberg L-functions.
-In the framework of the Langlands program, this is compatible with conjectures of Deligne and Blasius.
+Deligne's celebrated conjecture (\cite{D}) predicts the rationality of critical values of L-functions attached to pure motives.
+In \cite{B}, Blasius established relations between Deligne's periods of certain pure motives and their Artin twists, and further proposed a conjecture on period relations among different critical values of L-functions.
+The main goal of this paper is to investigate the rationality and period relations for Rankin–Selberg L-functions.
+Within the framework of the Langlands program, our results are consistent with the conjectures of Deligne and Blasius.

-The cases of $\GL_n\times\GL_{n-1}$ and $\GL_n\times\GL_n$ are of fundamental importance in the Rankin-Selberg theory and many problems for general Rankin-Selberg convolutions are reduced to these two cases.
-The period relations for the $\GL_n\times\GL_{n-1}$ case is studied in \cite{LLS} and we refer the reader to \cite[Section 1.2]{LLS} for relevant works for $\GL_n\times\GL_{n-1}$ Rankin-Selberg convolutions.
-Much less is known for the $\GL_n\times\GL_n$ case (but see \cite{Hi94,Sh76, Sh78} for the case that $n=2$), and it is the aim of this paper to prove the period relations for the $\GL_n\times\GL_n$ case as a continuation of \cite{LLS}.
+The cases of $\GL_n\times\GL_{n-1}$ and $\GL_n\times\GL_n$ are of fundamental importance in Rankin-Selberg theory, and many problems for general Rankin-Selberg convolutions reduce to these two cases.
+The period relations for the $\GL_n\times\GL_{n-1}$ case have been studied by many authors.
+See \cite{Sh59, Ma72, Ma73, Ma76, Sh76, Sh77, Sh78, Har83, Hi94, Rag11} for $n=2$, and see \cite{Sch2, Ma98} for $n=3$.
+For general $n$, many works have been done after the landmark work of Kazhdan, Mazur and Schmidt in \cite{KMS00}, see \cite{Ma05,KS13,Rag1,Rag2,GH,HL,GS20,GL,GHL,LLS, HMN25}.
+Much less is known for the $\GL_n\times\GL_n$ case; see \cite{Hi94,Sh76,Sh78} for $n=2$ and \cite{Gr} for general $n$.
+The aim of this paper is to prove some period relations for the $\GL_n\times\GL_n$ case as a continuation of \cite{LLS}.
+We follow the well-established modular symbol approach used in the aforementioned works.
+In particular, our treatment of the $\GL_n\times\GL_n$ case follows that of \cite{Hi94, Gr}, and the results of this paper can be viewed as a refinement of those found there.